Halloween Costumes.

 You might be trying to get your friend’s attention.
 And that’s fine.
 But repeated shouting is intimidating for others

-Whilst these costumes aren't for physical sale, if you have money you'd like to spend on them, please consider donating it to Crimestoppers, an independent charity dedicated to helping people report crime 100% anonymously.
-You can do so via:
+While these costumes aren't for physical sale, if you have money you'd like to spend on them, please consider donating it to Crimestoppers, an independent charity dedicated to helping people report crime 100% anonymously.
+Do so via the button below:

 These behaviours then – even if they aren’t necessarily ‘criminal’ – are still anti-social and contribute to an environment that makes people feel unsafe.